8 Types of Evergreen Trees & How to Pick the Best One

 Sun vs Shade, Dry vs. Moist

-Planting a sun-loving pine in the shade or moisture-needing hemlock in an arid, dusty spot is a recipe for disappointment.
+Planting a sun-loving pine in the shade or a moisture-needing hemlock in an arid, dusty spot is a recipe for disappointment.
 Trees planted in locations appropriate to their needs grow faster and stronger and suffer fewer pest problems.

 Hardiness zones

 All trees have temperature limitations.
 Some like it hot, some like it cold.
-Know your USDA Hardiness zone (you can check it here) and choose a tree that will do well in your location.
-For instance, if you live in an area rated hardiness zone 5, a tree suitable for USDA zones 3 to 8 will do well.
-One rated for zones 6-9 will struggle and possibly die due to the colder winter temperatures.
+Know your USDA hardiness zone (you can check it here) and choose a tree that will do well in your location.
+For instance, if you live in an area rated hardiness Zone 5, a tree suitable for USDA Zones 3 to 8 will do well.
+One rated for Zones 6–9 will struggle and possibly die due to the colder winter temperatures.

 Drainage

-The moisture level of the spot where your new evergreen tree will be planted is an often overlooked but crucial factor when picking a tree.
+The moisture level of the spot where your new evergreen tree will be planted is an often-overlooked but crucial factor when picking a tree.
 Most conifers need a site with good drainage that doesn’t flood.
 Planting an upland-loving species in a wet corner of your yard will result in a slow-growing (or dead) and unhappy tree.
 Match the species to the location, and you’ll have a healthier, better-growing tree and fewer problems.

 Growth Rate

 Growth rate is always a consideration when people talk about planting a new tree.
-For me, I’m an impatient person.
+I’m an impatient person.
 I want that tree to stop looking like a seedling and start doing tree stuff right now.
 Especially when planting for privacy, people often want a rapidly growing tree.
 After all, who wants to wait fifteen years for their privacy hedge to block the neighbor’s junkyard out?

 If you want a larger tree or trees sooner, look at growth rates, but take them with a grain of salt as they’re often exaggerated.
 Remember that a newly transplanted tree is a perennial, and it will take a few years to settle in.
 Don’t expect the advertised growth rate in year one.

 Few trees, especially conifers, grow more than a couple of feet per year.
 While that may sound interminably slow, they’ll surprise you.
-One day, you’ll look out the window and think, hey, that thing is getting big!
+One day, you’ll look out the window and think, Hey, that thing is getting big!